Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 # Scalability Testing

-1. Before starting, please run the following command on `terminal running client.go` to reformat the seats.txt file present in the server side.
-   This functionality is to make scalability testing easier by resetting all seat status to available between different test iterations.
+1. Before starting, please run the following command on `terminal running client.go` to resetting all seat status to available between different test iterations.
    - clean
 3. Then on `terminal running client.go` run the following command for scaling number of concurrent requests where N is a integer between  1 - 175 (for concurrent requests)
    - scale N